 DJs are less valued, but gigs are more frequent…

 Nowadays, the DJs playing in any given venue often change like the weather.
-Hassled and inexperienced venue managers chop and change DJs, and they certainly don’t take the time to listen to mixtapes; it’s assumed that everyone who asks for a gig knows what they’re doing, and the venue managers usually they wouldn’t know what they were listening for anyway!
+Hassled and inexperienced venue managers chop and change DJs, and they certainly don’t take the time to listen to mixtapes; it’s assumed that everyone who asks for a gig knows what they’re doing, and the venue managers usually wouldn’t know what they were listening for anyway!

-We’ve gone from just a few opportunities for DJs, with thoughtful, experienced gatekeepers controlling those gigs, to a happy-go-lucky roundabout of venue managers and DJs agreeing informally and frequently to work together – a world where the chopping, changing and varying who’s playing where, when, and for whom, changing almost nightly.
+We’ve gone from just a few opportunities for DJs, with thoughtful, experienced gatekeepers controlling those gigs, to a happy-go-lucky roundabout of venue managers and DJs agreeing informally and frequently to work together – a world where the chopping, changing and varying who’s playing where, when, and for whom, changes almost nightly.

 The bottom line, though is that there are hugely more gigs, and therefore hugely more DJs playing them, than ever before, due to the cultural shift towards DJs and the number of venues that new gear lets DJs play at compared to the “old days”.

 Now, if we take all of this together – great and easy to use gear, cheap and available music, and a glut of opportunities – we can see clearly that over the past few years, DJing has indeed changed forever.
-As I said at the start, it unrecognisable from the DJ world of even 10 or 15 years ago, and certainly from the world when I started in the 1990s.
+As I said at the start, it’s unrecognisable from the DJ world of even 10 or 15 years ago, and certainly from the world when I started in the 1990s.